When you think of jobs to do with science, you’re probably imagining a mad scientist in a long white coat, dreaming up experiments in a chemistry lab.

-We’ll talk you through jobs to do with science, looking at what they are, the skills required and how you can get started.
+In this guide we’ll talk you through jobs to do with science, looking at what they are, the skills and characteristics required, and how you can launch science careers.

 What is science?